CLOSE X

 5200 B.C.

-Stored in pottery jugs, the earliest known evidence of wine from the Zagros Mountains of western Iran.
+Stored in pottery jugs, wine is produced in the Zagros Mountains of western Iran.

 Earliest known farming settlement with plant and animal domestication in the Faiyum desert region of Egypt.